NASPO_Logo_2021_White

 Citation Language:

 The evaluation committee is composed of subject matter experts and stakeholders.
-The committee should have a diverse relevant disciplinary expertise and knowledge of the product or service being procured.
-Because service on an evaluation committee involves a significant time commitment, care should be taken to ensure that each member selected as a scoring member is able to attend the committee meetings, oral presentations, and site visits to respondent premises.
-Evaluation committee selection should occur prior to receipt of the responses It is common for the evaluation committee members to have been involved in the procurement planning activities The Contract Developer is usually designated as the committee chair, serving as a non-scoring member of the evaluation committee Depending on the procurement, the Contract Manager may participate as either a scoring or non-scoring member The scoring and non-scoring members of the committee must be noted in the procurement file The recommended size of an evaluation committee is three to five scoring members.
+The committee should have a diverse relevant disciplinary expertise and knowledge of the product or service being procure Because service on an evaluation committee involves a significant time commitment, care should be taken to ensure that each member selected as a scoring member is able to attend the committee meetings, oral presentations, and site visits to respondent premises Evaluation committee selection should occur prior to receipt of the responses.
+It is common for the evaluation committee members to have been involved in the procurement planning activities.
+The Contract Developer is usually designated as the committee chair, serving as a non-scoring member of the evaluation committee.
+Depending on the procurement, the Contract Manager may participate as either a scoring or non-scoring member.
+The scoring and non-scoring members of the committee must be noted in the procurement file The recommended size of an evaluation committee is three to five scoring members.
 To avoid potential individual bias, the committee should not have fewer than three scoring members.
 Depending on the procurement, the agency may determine that a larger committee is necessary.
-There is no restriction as to how many individuals the agency may include on an evaluation committee; however, good judgment dictates that the number of individuals on the committee be limited to the minimum required to accomplish its purpose.
+There is no restriction as to how many individuals the agency may include on an evaluation committee; however, good judgment dictates that the number of individuals on the committee be limited to the minimum required to accomplish its purpose Each evaluation committee member will independently assess the content of each response using only the evaluation criteria and weights published in the solicitation and, if applicable, unpublished subcriteria (i.e., a smaller component of the published base criterion).
+Accordingly, the evaluation committee members must fully understand the solicitation, be able to critically read and evaluate the responses, and document their decisions in a clear and concise manner Each committee member will be expected to score each response on how it meets, exceeds or fails to meet the standards established in the solicitation.
+If the agency plans to use individuals during the evaluation process (e.g., evaluation committee members, technical advisors) who are not agency employees, it is recommended that agency legal counsel be consulted to ensure that appropriate procedures are implemented to protect the interests of the State For procurements exceeding $20 million, the Contract Developer must include the reasons an evaluation committee member was selected and their relevant qualifications, as determined by the agency, in the procurement file.

 Flag of the United States Virgin IslandsUS Virgin Islands